microsoft/terraform-provider-azuredevops/website/docs/d/security_namespace_token.html.markdown

   - `BuildAdministration` - Build administration permissions
   - `Server` - Server-level permissions
   - `VersionControlPrivileges` - Version control privileges
-  - `ReleaseManagement2` - Folder or release definition level release management permissions
+  - `ReleaseManagement2` - Folder or release definition level release management permissions (path is auto-fetched from API when `definition_id` is provided)
+  - `Build` - Build definition, folder, or project-level permissions (path is auto-fetched from API when `definition_id` is provided)

 * `identifiers` - (Optional) A map of identifiers required for token generation.
 The required identifiers depend on the namespace.
 Not used when `return_identifier_info` is `true`.